bearloga/Facebook-archive-extraction-in-R/README.md

 A couple of hours later you'll receive an email with the link to download the zipped archive.

-Unzip into some directory ('facebook data' for me).
+Unzip into some directory (and set your working directory to it).
 Of interest is 'wall.html' in the 'html' subdirectory.
 You can open it and check it out.
 We'll use it.